ashaduri/gsmartcontrol/docs/screenshots.md

-# GSmartControl - Screenshots
+# Screenshots

-**Note:** These screenshots may have been taken with an older version of GSmartControl.
-However, no significant interface changes have been made since then.
+**Note:** Some of these screenshots may have been taken with an older version of GSmartControl.

 ## Main window - All drives pass the health self-check